molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

   scheme *CDPL.<PN>.ControlParameter* (<PN> = *CDPL* sub-package name, example: `CDPL.Chem.ControlParameter`_)
 * Four convenience functions are provided for each control-parameter introduced by a package

-*CDPL* classes employing the control-parameter infrastructure (directly or indirectly) derive from class `CDPL.Base.ControlParameterContainer`_.
+*CDPL* classes employing the control-parameter infrastructure (directly or indirectly) are derived from class `CDPL.Base.ControlParameterContainer`_.
 The class provides methods which are similar to those found in `CDPL.Base.PropertyContainer`_ but also offers methods (`setParent()`_ and `getParent()`_) that allow to connect `CDPL.Base.ControlParameterContainer`_ instances in a parent-child manner.
 This way tree-like hierarchies of `CDPL.Base.ControlParameterContainer`_ instances for resolving parameter value requests can be built.
 If a requested parameter value is not stored in a given container, the request gets automatically forwarded to the registered parent container which may again forward the request to its parent until a value is found or the root of the tree has been reached.
-Furthermore, methods are provided which allow the registration of user-defined functions or function objects that get called on events such as parameter value change (methods `registerParameterChangedCallback()`_ and `unregisterParameterChangedCallback()`_), parameter value removal
-(methods `registerParameterRemovedCallback()`_ and `unregisterParameterRemovedCallback()`_) and parent change (methods `registerParentChangedCallback()`_
+Furthermore, methods are provided which allow the registration of user-defined functions or function objects that get called on events such as parameter value change (methods `registerParameterChangedCallback()`_ and `unregisterParameterChangedCallback()`_), parameter value removal (methods `registerParameterRemovedCallback()`_ and `unregisterParameterRemovedCallback()`_) and parent change (methods `registerParentChangedCallback()`_ and `unregisterParentChangedCallback()`_).
-and `unregisterParentChangedCallback()`_).

 Data I/O
 --------

-Classes implementing the input/output of data of a certain type in a particular format (e.g. molecular structures in SD-file format) from/to a data source/sink (e.g. a file) derive from abstract classes that follow the naming schemes *CDPL.<PN>.<DT>ReaderBase* and *CDPL.<PN>.<DT>WriterBase*, respectively. *<PN>* denotes the *CDPL* sub-package name and *<DT>* is the name of the class representing the data type to read/write in memory (e.g., `CDPL.Chem.MoleculeReaderBase`_ and `CDPL.Chem.MolecularGraphWriterBase`_).
+Classes implementing the input/output of data of a certain type in a particular format (e.g. molecular structures in SD-file format) are derived from abstract base classes that follow the naming schemes
+*CDPL.<PN>.<DT>ReaderBase* and  *CDPL.<PN>.<DT>WriterBase*, respectively. *<PN>* denotes the *CDPL* sub-package name and *<DT>* is the name of the data type to read or write (e.g., `CDPL.Chem.MoleculeReaderBase`_ and `CDPL.Chem.MolecularGraphWriterBase`_).
-The mentioned abstract base classes derive from the abstract class `CDPL.Base.DataIOBase`_ which itself derives from `CDPL.Base.ControlParameterContainer`_.
-Concrete classes implementing
-particular data I/O formats are thus configurable via format specific control-parameters (see `CDPL.Chem.ControlParameter`_ for examples).
+These base classes are all derived from the abstract class `CDPL.Base.DataIOBase`_ which itself is derived from `CDPL.Base.ControlParameterContainer`_.
+Instances of concrete classes implementing a particular data I/O format thus support the configuration of their runtime behavior by control-parameters (see `CDPL.Chem.ControlParameter`_ for examples).

+Each data format implemented by the *CDPL* is described by an instance of class `CDPL.Base.DataFormat`_ which stores and allows to retrieve important format-specific information like common file-extensions or mime-type.

 **TODO**